buildbarn/bb-clientd/README.md

    [Remote Execution](https://github.com/bazelbuild/remote-apis) services.
 2. To speed up builds that use Remote Execution.

+Even though this project is developed as part of the Buildbarn project, and also reuses many of Buildbarn's components, bb\_clientd is expected to be compatible with other implementations of the Remote Execution API.

 This document will explain how to set up bb\_clientd and demonstrate its features.